Uterine fibroids (leiomyomas) are benign tumours that arise from the muscle layer of the uterus termed the myometrium.

 Fibroids are very similar to the normal muscular myometrium and they may occur anywhere within it.
 Depending on the location of fibroids, they may be classified as subserosal, intramural or submucosal.

-The risk of developing fibroids is decreased by pregnancy, which reduces with every subsequent pregnancy.
+The risk of developing fibroids is decreased by pregnancy.

 There are several risk factors that increase the chances of a female developing fibroids.